Shisui-Pho/Tetris/README.md

 A Tetris game which is build using the wpf and C# technoologies.

-In this project I demonstrate my skill of using single and multidimensional arrays as they are also important in data structures.
+In this project I demonstrate my skills of using single and multidimensional arrays as they are important in data structures.

 # A few snipets of the game